The DeepVax Team

 The company focuses on the discovery, development, manufacturing, and marketing of innovative therapeutic vaccines against chronic inflammatory diseases, obesity, ageing and cancer.

-Prof. Mohsen earned her B.Sc. and M.Sc. in biomedical science from Qatar University, followed by advanced training at the MD Anderson Cancer Center and Harvard Medical School.
-She completed her D.Phil. in Clinical Medicine at the University of Oxford in 2018.
-Since 2020, she has led independent research, securing major grants from the NIH and the Swiss Cancer League, and collaborating with industry partners to revolutionize therapeutic approaches and improve patient outcomes worldwide.
+Prof. Mona O. Mohsen is a scientist and entrepreneur specializing in immunology and immunotherapy.
+She is an Associate Professor at the University of Bern and CEO of DeepVax GmbH, where she leads the development of innovative virus-like particle (VLP)–based therapeutic vaccines targeting cancer, chronic diseases, and infectious diseases.
+Prof. Mohsen earned her B.Sc. and M.Sc. in Biomedical Sciences from Qatar University and completed advanced research training at MD Anderson Cancer Center and Harvard Medical School.
+She received her D.Phil. in Clinical Medicine from the University of Oxford in 2018.
+Since establishing her independent research program in 2020, she has secured major competitive funding, including grants from the U.S. National Institutes of Health (NIH) and the Swiss Cancer League, and collaborates with international academic and industry partners to advance next-generation immunotherapies and improve patient outcomes worldwide.

 Martin F. Bachmann made a name for himself in the field of therapeutic vaccines and virus-like particles.
 He is Professor of Immunology at the University of Bern, Switzerland and visiting professor at University of Oxford, UK.